Despite additional COVID-19 cases and deaths in updated reporting, data jumps not indicative of virus proliferation, state says

 "It’s incumbent upon Oklahomans to seek out that vaccination opportunity.”

+Gov. Kevin Stitt was vaccinated publicly last week to celebrate the state's move into Phase 4 of its vaccine priority plan.

-Vaccinations are currently widely available in the state and open to all Oklahoma residents of age.
+Since then, vaccinations have been widely available in the state and open to all Oklahoma residents age 16 and older.
+Vaccinations will open to nonresidents on Thursday.

-Vaccine appointments may be scheduled through OSHD's vaccine portal at vaccinate.oklahoma.gov or through the Saint Francis Health System at saintfrancis.com/getvaccinated.
+Vaccine appointments may be scheduled through OSDH's vaccine portal at vaccinate.oklahoma.gov or through the Saint Francis Health System at saintfrancis.com/getvaccinated.
 Vaccinefinder.org also helps users find vaccination sites in their area.